ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 # Connect to the EC2 Instance {#connect}

-There are multiple ways to connect to the Amazon EC2 Linux instance that runs Arm VHT.
+There are multiple ways to connect to the Amazon EC2 Linux instance that runs Arm Virtual Hardware.
 For more information refer to:
   - [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html?icmpid=docs_ec2_console)

 ## Using SSH {#use_ssh}